-- They must have sufficient bulk capacitance to sustain the output voltage during a load transient while the output inductor current is slewing to the value of the load transient. - The ESR must be sufficiently low to meet the desired output voltage ripple due to the output inductor current. - 3.
-The ESR zero should be placed, in a rather large range, to provide additional phase margin.
+- They must have sufficient bulk capacitance to sustain the output voltage during a load transient while the output inductor current is slewing to the value of the load transient, - The ESR must be sufficiently low to meet the desired output voltage ripple due to the output inductor current, and - 3.
+The ESR zero should be placed in a rather large range, to provide additional phase margin.

-The recommended output capacitor value for the ISL6443A is between $150\mu F$ to $680\mu F$ , to meet stability criteria with external compensation.
-Use of aluminum electrolytic, POSCAP, or tantalum type capacitors is recommended.
+The recommended output capacitor value for the ISL6441 is between $150\mu\text{F}$ to $680\mu\text{F}$ , to meet stability criteria with external compensation.
 Use of low ESR ceramic capacitors is possible but would take more rigorous loop analysis to ensure stability.